mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/quickstart/hello-world-in-cue/index.md

 Rest of the tutorial assumes you are working with `default` namespace for pipelines.
 Add a `--namespace` flag to commands as applicable if you are  working with a different namespace.

-# Setup credentials & Service accounts
+# Setup Credentials & Service Accounts

 [Refer to this guide on setting up credentials](../../tutorials/ci_tutorials/credentials/).